-Blake Shelton & Gwen Stefani’s Flirting On ‘The Voice’: Is Their PDA Too Much?
+Blake Shelton & Gwen Stefani’s Flirting On ‘The Voice:’ Is Their PDA Too Much?

 Radar Online claimed back in January, just weeks before Blake Shelton and Gwen Stefani returned to their The Voice spinning chairs for some serious flirting, that NBC had supposedly offered the couple a bonus to pack on the PDA during the currently airing season in an attempt to make sure the duo didn’t shy away from flirting with each other as the cameras roll.

-Blake and Gwen are allegedly “getting paid an exceptional bonus that is significantly higher than the other judges to keep the spark alive on-camera,” according to the source, who also claimed that those behind the scenes of The Voice urged Stefani and Shelton to bring a little more competition to the show.
+Blake and Gwen are allegedly “getting paid an exceptional bonus that is significantly higher than the other judges to keep the spark alive on-camera” according to the source, who also claimed that those behind the scenes of The Voice urged Stefani and Shelton to bring a little more competition to the show.

 “The producers really want to see Gwen and Blake in competition more often this upcoming season,” claimed the site’s The Voice source, adding that producers were looking for a little more competition “versus working with each other like they have in the past.”